belzecue/BimDav_godot-rollback-netcode/README.md

   same.
 When a rollback happens, it's internal state will rollback such that it'll generate the same sequence of numbers again.

-  One way to avoid having to share a random seed for every `NetworkRandomNumberGenerator` in the game, is to have a "mother seed" which is used for a single `NetworkRandomNumberGenerator` and then the seeds for the other ones are random numbers generated by the first.
+  One way to avoid having to share a seed for every `NetworkRandomNumberGenerator` in the game, is to share a single "mother seed" which is used for one `NetworkRandomNumberGenerator` that generates all the other seeds the game needs.
 I like to call this the "Johnny Appleseed approach" where "Johnny" is distributing seeds grown from the "mother seed".
 This will work so long as the nodes are always initialized in a deteriministic order!

 ### Virtual methods ###

 For a node to participate in rollback, it must be in the "network_sync" group, which will cause `SyncManager` to call various virtual methods on the node:

-- `_save_state() -> Dictionary`: Return the current node state.
+- `_save_state() -> Dictionary`: Returns the current node state.
 This same state will be passed to `_load_state()` when performing a rollback.

 - `_load_state(state: Dictionary) -> void`: Called to roll the node back to a